kumakyoo42/oma-file-formats/OMA.md

 of the tag.
 Key and value of block and slice, if any, must be repeated here.

+    <members> ::=
+      smallint count
+      <member>*

+    <member> ::=
+      long     id
+      string   role
+      smallint position

+Each member entry consists of the id of the collection this element belongs to, the role it playes and the position, which can be used to sort the elements of a collection.

     <meta> ::=
       long     id
       smallint version